 Food waste collection pilot

-We have been running a pilot scheme in areas of Stranmillis and Malone to find out how useful a weekly food waste collection in diverting more food from landfill.
+We introduced a separate food waste pilot scheme in areas of Stranmillis and Malone in early 2016.
+We did this to find out how useful a weekly food waste collection in diverting more food from landfill.
 The areas involved include Bladon, Hillside, Deramore, Newforge, Piney Hills and Malone Meadows.

 There are several reasons why we are trying this new approach: